 This idea is explained in one graph which has come to be called the Elephant Graph.
 This graph is about globalization and how it changed the world.
 This one graph explains very simply how globalization changed the lives of the majority in the third world, how the middle class and the working people of the first world got left behind and how the 1% came to be the masters of the universe.

 Above is the Elephant Graph.
-This graph shows who globalization made rich and who it made poor.
+This is a great graphic for understanding global inequality.
+It shows who globalization made rich and who it made poor.
 The time period of the graph is from 1989 and 2009.
 This was the twenty years between the fall of the Berlin wall and the Great Recession.
 This was also the peak period of globalization.

 The vertical axis shows cumulative growth in real income.
 The horizontal axis is everyone in the world listed from the poorest percentile on the left to the richest on the right.